I'm looking to head to Thailand for 3 weeks, end of august through to sept. What's the best things to do.

 Pai is really rated highly by many, its pretty sweet if you like riverside and bungalow living.

-The islands can be reeeeally touristy, starbucks etc so very tailored and expensive in comparison, but a fun party with other tourists if youre into that! about 6 years ago
+The islands can be reeeeally touristy, starbucks etc so very tailored and expensive in comparison, but a fun party with other tourists if youre into that! over 6 years ago

 Ive been to thailand 3 times now and the north is very different to the south.
 Just got back from patong which was party party, But you dont have to go far on a scooter to get away from the party scene.
 Karoon beach (phuket) was really nice and still had lots of shops.